Kubernetes Ingress YAML Builder

 For HTTPS, the spec.tls block lists the hosts covered and the secretName of a kubernetes.io/tls Secret containing the certificate and key.
 The controller terminates TLS for those hosts using that secret.

-Then apply the Ingress and verify the address is assigned:
+Then apply the Ingress and verify an external address is assigned:

 kubectl apply -f ingress.yaml